albertcordina/Applicant-tracking-system/README.md

 <<Describe the user interface and functionality of the application.
 Provide step-by-step instructions for users to navigate through the application and perform common tasks.
-Include screenshots or diagrams to illustrate key features and workflows.>>
+Include screenshots or diagrams to illustrate key features and workflows.>> Overview
+This guide will help you complete the registration form on our website.
+Follow the steps below to create your account successfully.

+1- Access the Registration page
+   A- Navigate to our website’s homepage.
+   B- Click on the Register button usually located on the top right of the page.
+2. Fill in Your Personal Information
+    In this area you should fill all the information that is mentioned.
+3. Submit the Form
+   A- Once all fields are filled in the verified, click submit button.
+   B- If there are any errors they will be highlighted.
+Please correct them and try submitting again.

+Contact Support
+  If you encounter any issues or need further assistance, please contact our support team through the “Contact us” page or via email at abcsupport@example.com.

 Database Schema
 <<Present the database schema used by the application, including tables, relationships, and data types.